 Stir well and pour into silicone molds or a loaf pan.
 Press it out of the silicone mold after the chocolate-puffed rice mixture is solid.

 If you opted for a loaf pan, you could cut off slices after the mixture has set, and you'll have delicious puffed-rice chocolate bars!

 Drizzle or Dip Cookies with/in it!

 Especially when baking cookies, it's great if you have melted chocolate leftover!
 You can wonderfully decorate and refine the finished baked cookies!
 Either dip in chocolate or drizzle them with it!
 Simply wonderful!

 As you can see, you can create several delicious things with melted chocolate and don't have to be wasteful with this delicious resource!

-Below you will find two amazing recipe ideas for using up leftover melted chocolate.
+Below are two amazing recipe ideas for using leftover melted chocolate.

 ⛑️ Food Safety